 And finally, while hydration is important during breastfeeding, so is an increase in daily calories.
 So, while you’re grabbing that glass of water, make yourself a nutritionally dense snack full of breastfeeding superfoods to hit the extra 300 to 500 calories you need a day.

-If you are having issues with breastmilk supply, Arquilla shares, “Increasing your water intake may increase your breastmilk supply, but that’s not always the case.
+If you are having issues with breastmilk supply, Arquilla shared, “Increasing your water intake may increase your breastmilk supply, but that’s not always the case.
 Many factors including genetics, stress, a poor latch, and more can affect your supply.
 If you’re having issues, make sure to reach out to a lactation professional to get to the root of the issue.”